Notice

 Her expertise and experience include training students in strategic planning, personal and organizational leadership development, improving self-confidence and self- esteem, and the connection to academic efficacy and positive self-concept.
 Dr. Preston-Cunningham earned her doctorate at Texas A&M University in Agriculture Leadership Education and Communication, a Master of Science in Higher Education Administration, and a Bachelor of Science in Poultry Science.

-Dr. Preston-Phillips is an Instructional Assistant Professor in the Department of Agricultural Leadership, Education, and Communications at Texas A&M University.
+Dr. Preston-Phillips is an Instructional Associate Professor in the Department of Agricultural Leadership, Education, and Communications at Texas A&M University.